 For example, for 10, 20, 30 it will return 30 as an average.

-In above example, I have entered arguments directly into the function.
-As I have already mentioned you can specify maximum 255 arguments.
+In the below example, we have entered arguments directly into the function.
+As I have already mentioned, you can specify maximum 255 arguments.

-In above example, I have referred to a range which has numbers in it.
+In the below example, we have referred to a range which has numbers.
 You can refer to the unlimited cell by using a continues range.
 And, if you want to refer to a dynamic range you can use a table for that.

-If any of the cells which is referred has an error value if will return an error in the result.
+If any of the cells which is referred has an error value it will return an error in the result.

-In above example, I have referred to a range in which cell has formatted as text.
-In this case, you can convert those text numbers into the actual numbers.
+In the below example, we have referred to a range in which cells are formatted as a text value.
+In this case, you can convert those text numbers into the actual numbers to calculate average.

-A cell will also ignore for averaging if that cell is preceded by an apostrophe.
+A cell will also be ignored if that cell is preceded by an apostrophe.